Occupational Health and Safety Officer

 - assist with the rehabilitation of workers after accidents or injuries and make sure they experience a satisfactory return to work

 - coordinate emergency procedures, mine rescues, firefighting and first aid crews

-- communicate frequently with management to report on the status of the occupational health and safety program
+- communicate frequently with management to report on the status of occupational health and safety programmes

 - develop occupational health and safety systems, including policies, procedures and manuals.

 An ergonomist investigates the design and use of equipment and systems, and examines their suitability for human operators.
 They may also advise on psychological factors affecting work performance.